 Nothing in all creation is hidden from God's sight.
 Everything is uncovered and laid bare before the eyes of him to whom we must give account (Hebrews 4:13).

 Many have the erroneous idea that their salvation eradicates all future judgment.
 Indeed, Jesus' blood cleanses us from the sins that would have kept us from the kingdom; however, it does not exempt us from the judgment of how we conducted ourselves as believers, whether good or bad.

 At last, all will be made known.
-All things will be uncovered.
+The Lord will uncover all things, and nothing will no longer be hidden.
 We will find out the great mysteries of this life.
-Nothing will be hidden.
-We shouldn’t take this just in the negative, for there are acts of kindness that many of us have done in secret before men, but God has seen the desire and motive of our hearts and will reward us openly.
-There will be others who have had no notoriety, but who have been laboring quietly in the backwaters of some jungle someplace where their labor has been sweet to our God.
+We shouldn't take this just in the negative, for acts of kindness that many have done in secret before men, God will reward openly.
+He has seen the desire and motive of all hearts.
+At that time, God will give rewards to those who labored with no notoriety, laboring quietly in the backwaters of some jungle someplace where their motives and labor have been sweet to our God.
 Some of you have given generously and sacrificially to care for the poor and have done it to God alone in that you have kept it a secret from men.

 “…your Father, who sees what is done in secret, will reward you” (Matthew 6:18).